MegaPirateNG/Docs/documentation/compile.md

 title: Compile the MegaPirateNG from source
 ---

+# Install MegaPirateNG on your flight-controller

+If you just want to install MegaPirateNG on your flight-controller and using Windows you can try the dedicated [FlashTool](flashtool).

+If you want to compile it yourself or have special configuration needs that are not possible with the FlashTool, follow this page.

-# How to compile MegaPirateNG source
+# How to compile MegaPirateNG from source

 ## Prerequisites